I Really Thankfulness To Him,

 This is a day for spiritual seekers who remain extremely open to their gurus to receive divine power, and for this reason holy people choose this day to shower everyone with their most auspicious divine blessings.

-Happy Guru Purnima
+Wish You A Very Happy Guru Purnima